fleetdm/fleet/handbook/product/README.md

 #### Questions and missing information

 1. Take a screenshot of the area in Figma
-2. Start a thread in the #help-product Slack channel and paste in the screenshot
+2. Start a thread in the #help-product-design Slack channel and paste in the screenshot

 Note: Figma does have a commenting system, but it is not easy to search for outstanding concerns and is therefore not preferred.